sunshineo/jcheck/README.md

 Class constructor input has the following
 * fieldName: string
   * Required.
 The name of the field

-One and only one of
 * fieldValue?: FieldValueCondition
-  * The required condition for the value.
+  * Required.
+The required condition for the value.
 See FieldValueCondition for details

+### FieldValueCondition
+Class constructor input has one of the following
 * all?: FieldValueCondition[]
   * An array of child FieldValueCondition.
 Only returns true if all of the child conditions returns true.
 * any?: FieldValueCondition[]
   * An array of child FieldValueCondition.
 Returns true if any of the child conditions returns true.
 * not?: FieldValueCondition
   * A child FieldValueCondition.
 Returns the opposite of the child condition result

-### FieldValueCondition
-Class constructor input has the following
-* isType: string
+* isType?: string
   * Required.
 One of the following string values:
     * "undefined": The field does not exist in the object
     * "null": The field exists in the object and value is null